 Fail-safe is a familiar term to every signal maintainer and the participant in this series of training was introduced to fail-safe principles in the Orientation course, Signals 100.
 Any failure of the system equipment, break in the rail or any break in the track circuit is designed to fail in the most restrictive state possible.
-As this course introduces the essential components of track circuits, the participant will learn to at these are saffail-safe equipment.
+As this course introduces the essential components of track circuits, the participant will hear in that these are suffail-safe equipment.